ptpyip/Gorilla/README.md

 # The Gorilla Programming Language
-A interpreted language developed to learn the making of interpreter, following the book: "Writing an interpreter in Go".
+An interpreted language developed to learn the making of interpreter, following the book: "Writing an interpreter in Go".

 ## Ch.1 Lexing